qe201020335/BeatSaberCustomLevelFolderRenamer/README.md

 # Beat Saber Costom Level Folder Renamer
 A simple program that renames the folders of custom levels in Beat Saber to the level's name and author.

-Comments and docs in the code will be done soon.
+Level infomation is read from the 'info.dat' file of a custom level.

 ## HOW TO USE